 Click Here for tab for Sweet Little Angel by B.B.
 King

 There are some quite unusual and very cool sounding note/chord choices in this song on the 5th and 7th measures which do a great job of pulling you out of the box and acclimatizing you to stranger chordal sounds.
-A great one for beginners to learn as it’s easy to play and will also expand your vocabulary.
+A great one for beginners, as it’s easy to play and will also expand your vocabulary.

 Statesboro Blues by The Allman Brothers Band